Great fun for the entire family with this summer kid's crafts!

 40. Learn to play a card game.

-41. Hula Hoops are fun and every more fun when kids decorate them with duct tape.
+41. Hula Hoops are fun and even more fun when kids decorate them with duct tape.

-42. What is more fun then pinwheels?
+42. What is more fun than pinwheels?
 For an outdoor picnic have the kids make pinwheel placemats.

 44. Make a soda bottle rocket and see it soar.